-than those that occur in the Great Plains, the effects of tornadoes when added to hurricane-force winds can produce substantial damage.
-Although scientists are closer to predicting tornadoes than they were a few years ago, it is still difficult to predict tornadoes far in advance; therefore, preparedness is critical.
+Tornadoes are incredibly violent local storms that extend to the ground with whirling winds that can reach 300 mph.
+When there is a hurricane, often a tornado will follow, adding to the storm's destructive power.
+NOAA's studies have shown that more than half of the land falling hurricanes produce at least one tornado.
+Although tornadoes associated with hurricanes are less intense than those that occur in the Great Plains, the effects of tornadoes when added to hurricane-force winds can produce substantial damage.
+Scientists are closer to predicting tornadoes than they were a few years ago, but it is still difficult to predict tornadoes far in advance.
+For this reason, preparedness is critical.